opendatatrentino/semtext-jackson/docs/README.md

     SemText reconstructedSemText = om.readValue(json, SemText.class);
 ```

-#### Metadata deserialization
+### Metadata deserialization

-Any object can be attached as metadata to SemText, Sentence, Term or Meaning, with the constraint that it must be non-null and should be immutable.
+Any object can be attached as metadata to `SemText`, `Sentence`, `Term` or `Meaning`, with the constraint that it must be non-null and should be immutable.
 Metadata is accessed by providing a namespace.
-For example, let's say we want to associate a Java Date to SemText, under the namespace "testns".
+For example, let's say we want to associate a Java `Date` to `SemText`, under the namespace `testns`.

 To create our object in Java we can write this: